 The museum also has a prestigious library of about 50,000 books, about 140 periodicals and about 7,000 photographs.
 If you step out of the museum you can wander through the sculpture garden (a garden where a variety of sculptures are displayed).
 More than half a million visitors visit the museum every year.

 HistoryThe Tel Aviv Museum of Art is located today on Shaul Hamelech Boulevard in Tel Aviv, but its previous residence was one of the most important in the history of the State of Israel.
-The original museum, founded in 1932, was located at 16 Rothschild Blvd., at the Dizengoff House, in the house where the independence of the State of Israel was declared in 1948.
+The original museum, founded in 1932, was located at 16 Rothschild Blvd. at the Dizengoff House, in the house where the independence of Israel was declared in 1948.

 Dizengoff House was the residence of the first mayor of Tel Aviv, Meir Dizengoff, who was also the initiator of the museum.
 The museum collection began with dozens of individual items, which grew over time thanks to collectors and artists who donated their works to the museum.

-The museum became an active cultural center in the city, and the more successful it was, the larger its collections were expanded and larger exhibition spaces were required.
-As a result, the museum was moved to the Helena Rubinstein Pavilion (at the intersection of Dizengoff-1909) and in 1971 its current building was inaugurated on Shaul Hamelech Boulevard.
+The museum became an active cultural center in the city, and the more successful it was, the more the more the collections were expanded and larger exhibition spaces were required.
+As a result, the museum was moved to the Helena Rubinstein Pavilion (at the intersection of Dizengoff and Tarsat) and in 1971 its current building was inaugurated on Shaul Hamelech Boulevard.

 Architectural StructureIn 1971, the main building of the museum was completed in Shaul Hamelech Boulevard.
 The building was designed by architects Dan Eytan and Yitzhak Yashar and was built in a style reminiscent of brutality.

-Brutalism was mostly explosive in the 1950s and 1970s and has very specific and specific characteristics: construction with exposed concrete and use of various basic forms.
-There is something very authentic in this style - it looks for the "truth" of the structure and allows materials, form and functionality to come out and get real expression.
+Brutalism was mostly explosive in the 1950's and 1970's and has a very specific characteristic: construction with exposed concrete and use of various basic forms.
+There is something very authentic in this style - it looks for the "truth" of the structure and allows material's form and functionality to come out and get real expression.
 It allows construction materials to remain exposed, using natural light and simple, inexpensive materials.
 It is possible, then, to understand why structures built in this style were perceived as ugly, opaque and powerful.

-The planning of this special structure, the architects won the Rechter Prize in 1972 for architectural design, which was awarded under the auspices of the Ministry of Culture and Sport.
+In planning of this special structure, the architects won the Rechter Prize in 1972 for architectural design, which was awarded under the sponsorship of the Ministry of Culture and Sport.

 The New WingIn 2002 a competition was opened for the design of the museum's new wing.
 The big winner was the American architect Preston Scott Cohen who summed up the expected construction cost to about $45 million.